YongoDavid/Demo-2024-May/README.md

 May-22-2024
-Uderika Project is finally complete. what is left is to create a sitemap if needed and then the site goes live.
+Uderika Project is finally complete. what is left is to create a sitemap if needed and then the site goes live. post production sitemap has been created and ready to be uploaded.